pingworks/urubu-tpl/cd.md

 <h2>Commitstage</h2>

-The [1st Stage][commit_stage] aka [Commitstage][commit_stage] checks out the Sourcecode, [builds][example_script_buildtest] the software and runs Unittests and Static Code Analysis.
+The [1st Stage][jenkins_pipeline] aka [Commitstage][jenkins_pipeline] checks out the Sourcecode, [builds][example_script_buildtest] the software and runs Unittests and Static Code Analysis.
 The result is a debian binary package for frontend and backend which can then be build into a [docker image][dockerfile].
 This will be pushed to a central [Docker registry][docker_registry] (Principle: only build your binaries once).
 If and only if the commit stage has been successfull, it triggers the start of the acceptance test stage at the end (Principle: if any part of the pipeline fails, stop the line).

-[Commitstage][commit_stage]{: .btn .btn-xs .btn-default role=button }
+[Jenkins Pipeline][jenkins_pipeline]{: .btn .btn-xs .btn-default role=button }
 [Dockerfile][dockerfile]{: .btn .btn-xs .btn-default role=button }
 [Docker registry][docker_registry]{: .btn .btn-xs .btn-default role=button }